Akira Ransomware: Detection, Prevention, and Recovery

 Akira uses multiple ransomware payloads and platform-specific encryptors supported by common tooling for discovery, credential theft, remote execution, and exfiltration.

 Akira operators have been observed using multiple Windows and Linux/ESXi payload lines, including the Megazord encryptor and the Akira_v2 Linux/ESXi variant, sometimes deploying them together within the same incident.
+Available reporting suggests Megazord has likely fallen out of use since 2024, with Akira_v2 now the primary encryptor for Linux and ESXi environments.
 Recent development trends include increased use of Rust in Linux/ESXi variants and expanded hypervisor coverage to include Nutanix AHV, in addition to VMware ESXi and Hyper-V.

 Encryption, recovery inhibition, and extortion